Deltares/dfm_tools/README.rst

 	- restart IPython console
 	- optional: ``conda remove -n github_env --all`` (to remove it again when necessary)

-- LINK GITHUB CLONE VIA PIP:
+- Install your local github clone via pip:
 	- open command window, navigate to dfm_tools folder, eg C:\DATA\GitHub\dfm_tools
 	- optional: >> activate github_env
 	- >> python -m pip install -e .
 	- (pip developer mode, any updates to folder by github will be available)
 	- (also install all packages in requirements.txt)

-- USE IT IN YOUR SCRIPTS:
+- Use it in your scripts:
 	- from dfm_tools.grid import get_netdata, get_hismapmodeldata, plot_netmapdata
 	- check tests folder for examples

 How to contribute to this git repository
 --------
-- BRANCHING:
 - First request rights to contribute
+- Branching:
 	- open git bash window in local dfm_tools folder (eg C:\DATA\GitHub\dfm_tools)
 	- ``git config --global user.email [emailaddress]``
 	- ``git config --global user.name [username]``